sebastianriffo/congreso/README-en.md

 A more detailed description of each module can be found in their respective files.

 ## Data
-Stored in */input*, it is organized as follows.
+Stored in */input*, it's organized as follows.

 * */parlamentarias* : this directory contains electoral results in CSV format,  obtained through web scraping and from multiple sources, which can be further explored [here](https://sebastianriffo.github.io/congreso-chile/en/sources.html).